pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 ### 4. I've added an identity provider and see duplicate users

-Users are identified uniquely by their identity providers.
-This means that a user that previously logged into PactFlow via username/password with the email "joe@pactflow.io" who then authenticates via Github, will be treated as a separate user with separate permissions.
+This means that a user who previously logged into PactFlow via username/password with the email "joe@pactflow.io" who then authenticates via Github, will be treated as a separate user with separate permissions.

-To enable merging of identities based on email address:
+To enable the merging of identities based on email address:

 1. Set the "Consolidate User Logins by Email" [system preference](/docs/user-interface/settings/preferences#consolidate-user-logins-by-email)
 2. Delete the duplicated user
 3. Attempt the federated login again.
-This will link the federated user to the original user, retaining the team assignments, roles, audit trail history etc.
+This will link the federated user to the original user, retaining the team assignments, roles, audit trail history, etc.

 You can discriminate between users based on the "identity provider" column in our Users UI screen.
 To reduce the number of users in your account, you can disable (or delete) any users that no longer login via a particular IDP.